jfilby/Productivia/docs/project/agent-setup.md

     - When scheduling a task use the `when` field (don't use a note).
     - When adding a child task (or dependency), use the parent task's id as the `parentId` field.
     - Never specify the `id` field when creating a new task, including dependency tasks.
+    - If the user asks for a summary or all details about a task, you can retrieve the dependency tasks and notes to provide more information.
 - Thank the user for their business and say goodbye.